conan-io/conan-center-index/docs/faqs.md

 Instead, prefer using `shared=True` by default, when needed.
 Also, when having a similar situation, do not hesitate in opening an issue explaining your case, and ask for support from the community.

-## How to detect if is running in ConanCenterIndex CI service?
+## How to detect if running in ConanCenterIndex CI service?

 The environment variable `CONAN_CENTER_BUILD_SERVICE` is set to `1` when running in the ConanCenterIndex CI service.
 This can be used to detect if the recipe is being built in the CI service.